markgad/OpenGL-Game/README.md

-# The Aviator - OpenGL Game
+# Save The Planet! - OpenGL Game

 A 3D flight game built with OpenGL/GLUT for a Computer Graphics course.